 Website (Japanese only) | Google Maps

 Aichi and Mie Prefectures lie on either side of the Ise Bay, out of which fishermen pull tons and tons of shrimp and prawns each year.
-It is no wonder that the official seafood of Aichi Prefecture is the prawn, having one of the highest consumption rates in the country.
+It is no wonder that the official fish of Aichi is the prawn, since Aichi has one of the highest per-capita consumption rates in the country!
+Aichi is also known for the shrimp rice crackers known as Ebi Senbei, which you can find in hundreds of family-run businesses in the prefecture.

 Ebidote Shokudo (海老どて食堂)